hao-labs/neovim-config/README.md

-# Existing configuration for neovim from 0.4.4 version
+# Existing configuration for neovim 0.4.4 version
-- this config ready to use
+- config ready to use

 ## Benchmark
 - 294.877  000.005: --- NVIM STARTED ---